w3c/epubcheck/README.txt

-To build epubcheck from the sources you need Java Development Kit (JDK) 1.5 or above and Apache Maven (http://maven.apache.org/) 2.3 or above installed as well as Node.js  (http://nodejs.org/) and python
+To build epubcheck from the sources you need Java Development Kit (JDK) 1.5 or above and Apache Maven (http://maven.apache.org/) 2.3 or above installed as well as Node.js  (http://nodejs.org/).
 On windows, you should build in a git bash shell (see http://github.com)

+You will also need Python to be able to run the BookReporter and related tools.

 Run: